SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 Once again, they have no idea.
 They have worst case nightmares and dreams, but so do I, and mine are not the same as theirs.
 Who is to say whose nightmares are more realistic?

+Our biggest closest threat coming from Ai is the powerful and wealthy people seeking to monopolize the technology, not the robots themselves.

+What's more, all the false psychology.
+Robots do not take way worker wages.
+They take away shit jobs.
+Every shit job removed from a human worker's daily burden is a win.
+Only the MMT aware know this means *more* cash for worker wages is affordable without inflation risk.
+Why?
+Because we aught to be commissioning the Ai robots to produce real output for human and other planetary needs.
+That means all humans can work fewer hours producing *that* output.
+But this also means people can work for higher wages doing more interesting things.
+Like producing awesome scifi novels, our curing cancer.

 My claim would be what we fundamentally have to deal with politically and globally is an ethical macroeconomics, a spiritual economics, and a fair go